biaslab/ForneyLab.jl/README.md

 ```jl
 using ForneyLab
 ```
-Once imported, one can instantiate nodes and edges to build a factor graph.
-It is also possible to create custom nodes and distribution types.
-When the factor graph has been defined, message passing can be performed on the graph.

-There are [demos](https://github.com/spsbrats/ForneyLab.jl/wiki/ForneyLab-demos) available to get you started.
+There are [demos](https://github.com/biaslab/ForneyLab.jl/tree/master/demo) available to get you started.
-More details can be found in the [documentation](http://spsbrats.github.io/ForneyLab/documentation/).